kanaria1113/freemarket_sample_64g/README.md

 |seler_id|references|null: false, foreign_key: { to_table: :users }|
 ### Association
 - belongs_to :user
-- belongs_to :comment
+- belongs_to :comment, dependent: :destroy
 - has_many :likes
-- has_many :images
+- has_many :images, dependent: :destroy
 - has_many :categorys, through: items_categorys
 - belongs_to :brand
 - has_one :seller_evaluation